sentry-kubernetes/charts/charts/sentry/docs/external-services.md

 **Status: REQUIRED**

-The bundled ClickHouse chart is deprecated.
+The bundled ClickHouse chart has been removed.
 You must provide an external ClickHouse endpoint.

 - [ClickHouse Setup Guide](external-clickhouse.md)